Modern Slavery Statement

 Organisational structure and supply chains

-Power NI is part of the Viridian Group ("the Group"), the leading independent energy company in Ireland.
+Power NI is part of the Energia Group ("the Group"), the leading independent energy company in Ireland.

 The Company operates in Northern Ireland, supplying electricity to residential and commercial customers through its Power NI business and procuring power through its Power Procurement Business, and had 320 employees at 31 March 2018.
 Turnover for the year ended 31 March 2018 was £461.4m.
 The majority of the Company’s supply chain is sourced from within the UK and the RoI.